-5. The department may recall tags furnish ed or authorized in accordance with sub.
-(3), when

-necessary to implement a quota reduction.
+5. The department may recall tags furnished or authorized in accordance with sub.
+(3), when necessary to implement a quota reduction.

 SECTION 3.
 EFFECTIVE DATE.
-This rule shall •

-publication in the Wisconsin Administrative Regist ter, as provided in s.
+This rule shall take effect on the first day of the month following publication in the Wisconsin Administrative Register, as provided in s.
 227.22(2)(intro.), Stats.

-as approved and adopted by the State of Wisconsin Natural

-Resources Board on
+SECTION 4.
+BOARD ADOPTION.
+This rule was approved and adopted by the State of Wisconsin Natural Resources Board on February 26, 2014.

 Dated at Madison, Wisconsin

-STATE OF WISCONSIN

-DEPARTMENT OF NATURAL RESOURCES
+STATE OF WISCONSIN DEPARTMENT OF NATURAL RESOURCES

-Ву

-Cathy Stepp, Secretary
+ByCathy Stepp, Secretary

 (SEAL)